davidpomerenke/ba/readme.md

 democratic discourse and aims to defend a supposedly widespread intuition whose consistency has been challenged from the academic side.

-The core of welfare economics is the welfare function (see <span id="ref:RNDwEYvso2F3F" label="ref:RNDwEYvso2F3F">\[ref:RNDwEYvso2F3F\]</span>Harsanyi 1955, p.
+The core of welfare economics is the welfare function (see (Harsanyi 1955, 309), Harsanyi 1955, p.
 309).
 It is an aggregation function: a function which takes in the individual levels of well-being of several individual persons,  and delivers the level of welfare for the whole aggregated population comprising these individual persons.
 Well-being and welfare (which refers to aggregated well-being) are abstract terms.
 They are usually interpreted as a representation of preferences over different lives.
 But they can also be interpreted simply as hedonistic levels of lifetime pleasure, which will be sufficient for the purpose of this essay.
-Well-being (or utility) of a person p is denoted by u(p); individual persons are denoted by pi – the subscript is just there to differentiate between different persons.
+Well-being (or utility) of a person p is denoted by u(p);
+individual persons are denoted by pi – the subscript is just there to differentiate between different persons.
 In similar fashion, welfare of a population P = { p1, p2, …, pn } is denoted by u(P).

   Definition 1: Welfare function